Coevolutionary Continuous Discrete Diffusion: Make Your Diffusion Language Model a Latent Reasoner: Conclusion

 \section{Conclusion}

 The contributions of the paper are sumarized as follows.
 Theoretically, we systematically analyze mainstream language modeling regimes through the lens of expressivity and trainability.
 We conclude that under same computation conjecture continuous diffusion dominates discrete diffusion, while being able to simulate looped transformer.
 However, although CLM overcomes the OOD problem of LT, it still lacks trainability due to several fundamental limitations.
 Methodologically, we introduce Coevolutionary Continuous Discrete Diffusion (CCDD), which defines a joint diffusion process on both continuous and discrete space and levarages a single model to jointly denoise.
 CCDD is a novel language modeling scheme that retains both strong expressivity and trainability.
 We also present effective architectures as well as advanced training and sampling techniques.
-Experimentally, pretrained CCDD on real-world datasets LM1B and OWT reveals significantly lower validation perplexity compared with baselines.
+Experimentally, pretrained CCDD on real-world datasets LM1B and OWT reveals significantly lower validation perplexity compared with baselines, and superior performance in downstream benchmarks and complex reasoning datasets further validates the strength of latent reasoning.